-4 Prior to the 109th Congress, appropriations for the District of Columbia were handled by a separate subcommittee.
-At the beginning of the 109th Congress, the House restructured the appropriation subcommittees, abolishing the District of Columbia Subcommittee on Appropriations and consolidating its activities into a larger Transportation, Treasury, Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies Appropriations Subcommittee.
+The House version of H.R.
+3058 included several provisions that District officials wanted to eliminate or modify, including those related to medical marijuana, abortion, needle exchange, and gun control.
+During consideration of past District of Columbia appropriations acts, city officials have asked Congress to eliminate the provision banning the use of medical marijuana.
+District the beginning of the 109th Congress, the House restructured the appropriation subcommittees, abolishing the District of Columbia Subcommittee on Appropriations and consolidating its activities into a larger Transportation, Treasury, Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies Appropriations Subcommittee.
 The Senate undertook a similar restructuring, but kept the District of Columbia Subcommittee as a stand-alone subcommittee.